nishantaMishra/NuclearBindingEnergy/README.md

 # Nuclear Binding Energy

-This repository contains a simple python program for calculating binding energy of a Nucleus.
+This repository contains a simple python program for calculating binding energy of a Nucleus. (codes to be uploaded)

 ## Graph
 This contains binding energy per nucleons.
 Plotted using the data from